 'Welcome back': Cong leaders hail Rajasthan crisis 'resolution' after Pilot-Rahul meet

-Several Congress leaders "welcomed back" Sachin Pilot on Tuesday after the former Rajasthan deputy chief minister's meeting with Rahul Gandhi, signaling an "amicable resolution" of nearly a month-long political crisis in the state.
+Several Congress leaders "welcomed back" Sachin Pilot on Tuesday after the former Rajasthan deputy chief minister's meeting with Rahul Gandhi that signaled an "amicable resolution" of nearly a month-long political crisis in the state.
 Soon after his patch-up talks with senior Congress leaders, Pilot on Monday night said he has never hankered after posts and his was a fight for principles.

 Senior Congress leader Shashi Tharoor said the path of reconciliation is the best for Pilot and "for all of us".
 Hailing Rahul and Priyanka Gandhi for their efforts, Congress leader Jitin Prasada said, "We have managed to keep one of our own, Sachin Pilot, with us."
 "This is the democratic spirit of our party @INCIndia where there is room for dissent and debate," said Prasada, who is considered a leader of the party's young brigade.
 Congress spokesperson and another young leader Jaiveer Shergill said at the end of the day, all is well for the Congress and "all in the well for BJP".